-Mr Schiersing has served/is currently serving as arbitrator, often presiding arbitrator/chairman, as well as emergency arbitrator appointed by e.g. the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the Singapore International Arbitration Centre (SIAC), the Hong Kong International Arbitration Centre (HKIAC), the Stockholm Chamber of Commerce (SCC), the DIFC-LCIA Arbitration Centre (DIFC-LCIA), the Dubai International Arbitration Centre (DIAC), the Korean Commercial Arbitration Board (KCAB), the Arbitration Foundation of Southern Africa (AFSA), the Finland Arbitration Institute (FAI), The Court of Arbitration at the Polish Chamber of Commerce in Warsaw (Sakig/PCC) and the Danish Institute of Arbitration (DIA).
-Also, he is sitting arbitrator in various ad hoc arbitrations, including under the UNCITRAL Arbitration Rules, and he is one of the leading Scandinavian authorities on the UNCITRAL Arbitration Rules.
+Mr Schiersing has been appointed as arbitrator, often presiding arbitrator/chairman, as well as emergency arbitrator by e.g. the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the Singapore International Arbitration Centre (SIAC), the Hong Kong International Arbitration Centre (HKIAC), the Stockholm Chamber of Commerce (SCC), the DIFC-LCIA Arbitration Centre (DIFC-LCIA), the Dubai International Arbitration Centre (DIAC), the Korean Commercial Arbitration Board (KCAB), the Arbitration Foundation of Southern Africa (AFSA), the Finland Arbitration Institute (FAI), The Court of Arbitration at the Polish Chamber of Commerce in Warsaw (Sakig/PCC) and the Danish Institute of Arbitration (DIA).
+Also, he is sitting arbitrator in various ad hoc arbitrations including under the UNCITRAL Arbitration Rules and he is one of the leading Scandinavian authorities on the UNCITRAL Arbitration Rules.
 He furthermore has experience in acting as umpire or as arbitrator in arbitral tribunals with an umpire structure.

 Niels Schiersing serves as arbitrator in domestic and international commercial arbitrations, including:

 - Construction, engineering and infrastructure (onshore and offshore)

 - Energy and resources (e.g. oil, gas, coal, nuclear power, hydropower and wind power)

 - Commercial chancery (e.g. post-M&A, shareholders, partnership, JVs and PPPs)